CodeWithKyrian/transformers-php/docs/configuration.md

 The cache directory is where TransformersPHP stores the downloaded ONNX models.
 By default, this is set to the `.transformers-cache/models` directory from the root of your project.
 Please ensure this directory is writable by your application.

-### `setLibsDir(?string $libsDir)`

-The libs directory is where TransformersPHP stores the shared libraries required for running the models.
-You typically don't need to change this setting unless you have a specific requirement to store the libraries in a different location.

 ### `setRemoteHost(string $remoteHost)`